GISLAB-HAWK/LeafOn_vs_LeafOff_ALS_Metrics/README.md

 ## Workflow

 Run the scripts in `scripts/` in numerical order.
 Each script sources `src/setup.R` first, which builds the required folder structure and loads all dependencies.

+Scripts `01-04` require the raw point clouds, which are not distributed (see Data availability above).
+If you only have the GRO deposit, start from `script 05`.

 | # | Script | What it does |
 |---|---|---|